SherG/perpetual-elm/exampleSite/content/services/sba-loans.md

 * Maximum amount: $350,000
 * Eligibility and credit decisions: Same as for the 7(a)
 * SBA turnound time: 5-10 business days
-* Collateral: For loans above $25,000 the lender is required to follow its own collateral policies while meeting the SBA's minimum requirements\
+* Collateral: For loans above $25,000 the lender is required to follow its own collateral policies while meeting the SBA's minimum requirements
-  \
-  The SBA states that: "Lenders are not required to take collateral for loans up to $25,000.
-For loans over $25,000, up to and including $350,000, the lender must follow the collateral policies and procedures that it has established and implemented for its similarly-sized non-SBA-guaranteed commercial loans, but at a minimum the lender must take a first lien on assets financed with loan proceeds and lender must take a lien on all of the applicant’s fixed assets including real estate.
-Lender is not required to take a lien against applicant’s real estate when the equity is less than 25% of the fair market value.
-The lender may limit the lien taken against real estate to the loan amount."

 #### SBA Express